AndalYLP/alt-farmer-detector/README.md

 ### Channel Ids

-For now the only way to change the report channels is going to the [constants file](src/config/constants.py).
+You can change the channel Ids in the [constants file](src/config/constants.py).

 ### Host